codefellows/javascript_da_gitbook/prework/README.md

 ![underpants gnome](http://stoneapeyow.files.wordpress.com/2013/06/underpants-gnome.jpg?w=290)

 ## Get into Slack and Canvas
-If you're enrolled in the class and you haven't received an email inviting you to canvas and slack, email your instructor.
+If you're enrolled in the class and you haven't received two email invitations, one for canvas and one for slack, email your instructor.